shortcut/shortcut-authentication-ios/GoogleAuthentication/Documentation/GoogleAuthentication.md

 To see an example checkout the [example](Example) project.

 ## Usage
-Once these steps are complete, you can start adding the support for SignInWithGoogle.
+Once these steps are complete, you can start adding the support for GoogleAuthentication.

-1. Create an instance of SignInWithGoogle:
+1. Create an instance of GoogleAuthentication:
 ```
-private let googleIdSignIn = SignInWithGoogle()
+private let googleAuthentication = GoogleAuthentication()
 ```

 2. Handle the authentication redirect URL: